 “Baseball fans are all talking about the strange case of Jake Jones.
 This big, curly-haired first sacker has become a real problem.
 Lately the fellow has looked helpless at the plate.
 It seems that he couldn’t hit his mother-in-law with a base fiddle at two paces.
 Yet, he can stretch like a rubberneck at a burlesque show when it comes to playing first base.

 “Time and time again Jake’s two-way stretch puts a girdle to shame as he makes almost impossible double plays.
-He saves his infielders errors at least twice a game, yet he is as lost as two-year-old in a subway when he gets to the plate.
+He saves his infielders errors at least twice a game, yet he is as lost as a two-year-old in a subway when he gets to the plate.

 “Jones has become a real problem.
 Stan Spence opened the season at first base but he isn’t half as fancy around the cushion as Jake.
 They are both hitting at a tremendous .222 clip….”

-With Boston’s record being 12-17 on May 25, McCarthy gave utility infielder Billy Goodman the first baseman’s mitt.
+With Boston’s record being 12-17 on May 25, McCarthy gave rookie Billy Goodman the first baseman’s mitt.
 Spence moved to the outfield, where he sometimes hit cleanup between Williams and Stephens, and Jake rode the pine, remaining with the club all year but seeing virtually no action in the second half of the season.
 He did receive a full player’s share of second-place money, $1,191.71, and in January of 1949 was released to Louisville of the American Association.

 Jones played that one last season, hitting .243 with 18 homers and 69 RBIs for Louisville and then San Antonio in the Texas League.
 He returned to his hometown, where he owned a 400-acre cotton farm and operated a flying service, doing mostly crop-dusting work.
 He was recalled to active duty during the Korean War, and helped train pilots.
-Married twice and having raised five children and two stepchildren, Jones passed away in a local hospital in nearly Delhi, Louisiana, on December 15, 2000, at the age of 80.
+Married twice and having raised five children and two stepchildren, Jones passed away in a local hospital in nearby Delhi, Louisiana, on December 15, 2000, at the age of 80.
 His widow, Mary, and son Chris were interviewed for this story.
 They said that Murrell was a quiet man who didn’t like publicity.
 He wouldn’t initiate conversation regarding baseball or the war, but didn’t shy away from either topic if asked.
 He continued to fly without incident until, to the great relief of his wife, he gave it up in 1980.
 Not unexpectedly, Jake and Ted Williams, sharing mutual interests in flying, baseball, and fishing, were great friends.
 Ted once forgot to return some borrowed fishing tackle and that gave Jake a story that he would use for the rest of his life -- not that he didn’t have plenty of his own -- as he jokingly told his friends that the great Ted Williams still owed him fishing equipment.